One out of every four New Jersey residents is 55 or older—and that ratio is expected to increase in the coming years.

 Time limits: All drivers must renew their licenses every four years.

-Vision test: May be required occasionally in the discretion of MVC personnel.
+Vision test: May be required occasionally at the discretion of MVC personnel.

 Written test: Not generally required at renewal.